corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/flows.md

 ### Write the `PackageApplesFlow`

 The `PackageApples` flow is simpler than the `CreateAndIssueAppleStamp` flow in that it only involves one party.
-This flow represents Farmer Bob preparing the apples for Peter to collect.
+This flow represents Farmer Bob preparing the apples for Dave to collect.

 Since the flow only involves one party (Farmer Bob), there is no need to initiate any sessions and therefore neither `@InitiatingFlow` or `@InitiatedBy` are required.